Participating Universities at the SI-UK University Fair 2022

 Sheffield Hallam University is one of the largest and most popular universities in the UK, with over 30,000 students from more than 100 countries enrolled.
 It is also regarded as one of the best modern universities in the north of England and has eight subjects ranked in the top 20 in the UK (The Times and Sunday Times University League Table).
 Sheffield Hallam is one of the UK's largest providers of health and social care courses, teacher training, and sport and physical activity courses.

 Sheffield Hallam's courses are designed in consultation with industry experts and offer opportunities to undertake internships and consultancy projects.
 Many courses are accredited by professional bodies including Sony, BP, Cisco, BBC, Shell and HSBC.
 These often offer a direct route to professional accreditation or membership of that body.

 93% of graduates are in employment or further study within six months of graduation, while a package of discounts and scholarships for undergraduate and postgraduate students are also available.

-The University of Stirling is located in central Scotland, with almost 12,000 students enrolled from over 110 countries.
+The University of Stirling is located in central Scotland, with over 120 different nationalities represented amongst its 14,000 students.
 Stirling was founded in 1967 and its campus is set in an 18th century castle estate on the shores of a loch, surrounded by beautiful hills.